Sunday 9th June 2019 2.00 to 6.00 pm – Be There!

 Elkstone is one of the highest villages in the Cotswolds, with extraordinarily beautiful limestone houses and cottages, with views across valleys that are often described as breathtaking

-Visitors had a unique opportunity to visit this very special Cotswold village and see it in a detail not normally accessible to the casual visitor.
+Visitors have a unique opportunity to visit this very special Cotswold village and see it in a detail not normally accessible to the casual visitor.

 St John’s Elkstone is the highest church in the Cotswolds, and dates from Norman times.
 The dawn sun shining through the chancel window illuminates the altar area with golden glow of stunning beauty.
 In the last year much work has gone into eco-themed developments including a “bug-hotel”, the Coronation Meadow, and new eco ‘facilities’ for the benefit of visitors.